 At Alexander Shunnarah, we fight to achieve justice for families and children who have been hurt or impacted by the use of Topamax and other antiepileptic medications.
 With our significant participation in the Topamax litigation, we are aggressively representing individuals against Janssen.

 If you or a loved one has suffered serious complications or side effects as a result of taking Topamax, contact our law firm today.
 Corrective surgery and treatment are expensive, and we advocate to recover compensation for pain, as well as these costly procedures.
 We have the personnel and financial resources to see this case through to the end, achieving results.

-If you have been hurt by a failure of the drug companies to disclose vital information about a drug, its usage or side effects, please contact our office 1-800-229-7989.
+If you have been hurt by a failure of the drug companies to disclose vital information about a drug, its usage or side effects, call Alexander Shunnarah Personal Injury Attorneys today at 1-800-229-7989.